huaminghuangtw/Evergreen-Notes/Permanent-Notes/being-indistractable-is-superpower.md

 ---
 title: Being indistractable is superpower
 created: 2025-01-23T18:40:57
-modified: 2025-08-10T14:28:42
+modified: 2025-08-29T08:30:45
 ---

-Being indistractable is about doing what you say you're going to do.
+Being indistractable is about doing what you say you’re going to do.

 ---

 The state of our attention determines the state of our life.
 Poor [attention management](attention.md) decreases the quality of almost every area of your life.
-It's important to learn to navigate distractions [in the age of abundance](Information%20Overwhelm.md).
+It’s important to learn to navigate distractions [in the age of abundance](Information%20Overwhelm.md).

 ---

 # Distraction Fuels Depression And Anxiety

-Depression is often the result of trying to change what we can't and dwelling on the past.
-Anxiety is the result of trying to control what we can't and worrying about the future.
+Depression is often the result of trying to change what we can’t and dwelling on the past.
+Anxiety is the result of trying to control what we can’t and worrying about the future.
 Both are amplified by constant distractions.

 ---

 The opposite of distraction is not _[focus (專注力/聚焦力)](focus-is-about-saying-no.md)_, but _traction_.
 The difference between traction and distraction is “intent”.
-Don't confuse distraction with diversion. [^1]
+Don’t confuse distraction with diversion. [^1]

 ![](../_attachments/eb635082fa4a9821a9dc886b5219d2f7.jpeg)